Abu Bakr (RA) - The First Ruler of The Rashidun Caliphate

 Migration to Medina

-During the Muslims’ migration to Medina, Abu Bakr accompanied Muhammad (PBUH) during the dangerous voyage when the Quraysh were vigorously chasing them to prevent them from going to Medina and killing them.
+During the Muslims’ migration to Medina, Abu Bakr accompanied Muhammad (PBUH) on a dangerous voyage.
+At that time, the Quraysh were in a vigorous chase to prevent them from going to Medina.
 They initially took refuge in Jabal Thawr (cave of Thawr) for three days.
-Then they resumed their journey toward Medina after a few days.
-Due to this companionship, Abu Bakr (RA) is also known as Companion of the Cave.
+They then resumed their journey toward Medina and arrived there after a few days.
+Due to this companionship, Abu Bakr (RA) is also famous as Companion of the Cave.

 Life in Medina

 During his life in Medina under Islamic society, Abu Bakr (RA) remained the right-hand man of the Prophet (PBUH) and served Islam with his wealth and physical contribution.
 Abu Bakr paid the price to buy land for the central mosque in Medina, Masjid al-Nabawi.
-He took part in all the important battles, including battles of Badr, Uhud, Khandaq, Hunayn, battles against Jewish tribes, and others.
-During the Battle of Tabouk, Abu Bakr spent his whole wealth on the service of Islam.
+He took part in all the major battles during this era, including battles of Badr, Uhud, Khandaq, Hunayn, battles against Jewish tribes, and others.
+During the Battle of Tabouk, Abu Bakr gave his whole wealth on the service of Islam.
 In 7 AH (Hijra), Abu Bakr (RA) led the Muslim Army to conquer the central Nejd area of Arabia.

 During Caliphate